Belton Lake

 Belton Lake is a U.S. Army Corps of Engineers reservoir on the Leon River in the Brazos River basin, 5 miles (8 km) northwest of Belton, Texas, United States.
 The lake extends into both Bell County and Coryell County.
 Belton Dam and the lake are both managed by the Fort Worth District of the U.S. Army Corps of Engineers.
 The reservoir was officially impounded in 1954, and serves to provide flood control and drinking water for Belton, Temple, and the surrounding communities.
 Belton Lake is a popular recreational destination.
-In the fall of 2018 Lake Belton was host to the annual “Lonestar Throwdown” kayak fishing tournament.
-Teams from the North, South, Central, and West Texas regions battled it out for bragging rights and ultimately North Texas took home the coveted trophy.